- Makita and Milwaukee: What’s the difference?

 Makita laser levels are accurate, have sturdy bases, and have tremendous mounting ability.

-However, most of their models lack any additional features and have poor battery life for all-day use.
+However, most of their models lack any additional attributes and have poor battery life for all-day use.

-Milwaukee levels offer similar performances to Makita models.
-They include specs that most Makita levels require, such as high-powered magnets, low battery indicators, and self-leveling mechanisms.
+Milwaukee levels offer similar performances to the Makita selection.
+With the specs that most levels require, such as high-powered magnets, a low battery indicators, and self-leveling mechanisms with a pendulum lock.

 But to be honest, have a look into Dewalt or Leica, click here for more information.